The Following Article Of Mine On Breasts, Broccoli And Cancer Was Posted In The National Health Federation And I Wanted To Share It Here As Well

 In addition to the metabolism of estrogens, the Brassica plants stimulate certain enzymes in the liver to enhance detoxification, which is of considerable import since we swim in a sea of carcinogenic toxins.

 The liver utilizes two mechanisms to remove toxins, referred to as Phase I and Phase II detoxification.
 In Phase I, liver enzymes modify toxic substances in order to make them recognizable to Phase II enzymes.
-In Phase II, a different set of enzymes convert these modified toxins into more water-soluble forms, which can then eliminated through the urine or the feces.
+In Phase II, a different set of enzymes convert these modified toxins into more water-soluble forms, which can then be eliminated through the urine or the feces.

 The compounds in Brassica plants that make them bitter and give them a strong and sometimes disagreeable odor are actually the active, anti-cancer components.
 They function as the defense system of the plant, sort of like its “immune system.”
 They are known as phytoalexins.
 These substances are actually modified and used by the agriculture industry to develop pesticides and fumigants.